aws/aws-emr-containers-best-practices/content/metastore-integrations/docs/aws-glue.md

 LOCATION 's3://<s3 prefix>/trip-data.parquet/'
 ```

-Configure the above property to point to the location containing the data.
+Configure the above property to point to the S3 location containing the data.

-Request
+**Request**

 ```
 cat > Spark-Python-in-s3-awsglue-log.json << EOF